 Being a Teacher means that you’re responsible for how pupils or students learn and engage with their studies.
 Nothing beats the satisfaction of seeing children flourish in their learning environment.
 The moments you spend with your students will help shape their interests later in life and help them navigate the most crucial years.
 There is no doubt that a step into teaching is rewarding on a personal level.

-As a Teaching Assistant, UK professionals lend support to students and pupils during their academic journey, but as a Teacher, you will help to mould children into well-rounded individuals.
+As Teaching Assistants, UK professionals lend support to students and pupils during their academic journey, but as a Teacher, you will help to mould children into well-rounded individuals.

 You’ll Never Stop Learning